OSGeo/PROJ/docs/source/apps/projinfo.rst

     geographic CRS, and if found, wraps those CRS into a BoundCRS object.
     This is mostly to be used for early-binding approaches.

+.. option:: --authority name

+    Specify the name of the authority into which to restrict looks up for objects, when specifying an object by name or when coordinate operations are computed.
+The default is to allow all authorities.

+    When used with SQL output, this restricts the authorities to which intermediate objects can belong to (the default is EPSG and PROJ).
+Note that the authority of the :option:`--output-id` option will also be implicitly added.

 .. option:: --main-db-path path

     Specify the name and path of the database to be used by projinfo.
 The